obiba/rock-doc/admin/configuration.rst

 Property                  Description
 ========================= ==================
 ``node.id``               Rock server unique identifier, unique in the cluster.
+``node.cluster``          Name of the cluster to which the R server belongs.
+Default is "default".
-``node.tags``             Comma separated tag names, used to build clusters.
-Default tag list is "default".
+``node.tags``             Comma separated tag names, for informative purpose.
+``node.server``           Public URL of this R server, required for self-registration only.
 ========================= ==================

 .. _consul-config: